What is carer

 6. Evelyn aids a friend battling cancer: Evelyn, a retired nurse lends support to a friend neighbour who is undergoing chemotherapy for breast cancer by driving medical appointments, managing post-treatment, and providing emotional support during this tough period showing how caregiving can extend beyond family ties.

-These stories show us not only different types of people providing care but also highlight dedication involved being unpaid carer despite obstacles they face.
+These stories show us not only different types of people providing care but also feature dedication involved being unpaid carer despite obstacles they face.

-Unpaid carers are crucial in the care system.
-Their role is challenging, but vital.
+Unpaid carers are essential in the care system.
+Their role is challenging, but really important.
 Society needs to recognise and support these key figures better.
 Offering more help and resources will keep them healthy and ensure they can continue their important work.
 Some are young carers, which can be even more challenging when they are going through education.

 How useful was this post?